 Image Source: Pixabay

 As an expectant parent, you will be surely surprised how much stuff a human the size of a fat rabbit needs.
 The items, from clothes, pacifiers, diapers to blankets, toys, milk bottles can make even veteran parents feel overwhelmed.
+How quickly you can pass the hours in a baby shop!
 But do not worry!
 Stocking up before your new family member is not as hard as it seems.
 Although it might be tempting to delay it as much as possible (are there still people out there who hate shopping?), it is best to prepare yourself so you do not get caught empty-handed.
 This article will help you figure out what to buy for the baby.
 Here are the things you need to buy before the baby arrives.

 The first thing that many parents do after finding out the baby is due is preparing the nursery because as much as you enjoy spending time with the kid, everybody needs some alone time.
 Preparing the nursery is not an exact science, and it all comes down to how much time you are planning to spend.
 For moms who are breastfeeding, a glider chair with ottomans is ideal because they support long hours of sitting.
 As for the other items you need for the nursery: